 As with most outdoor locations in the Northeast, deer ticks that sometimes carry Lyme disease may be present at the site where the low ropes course is held.
 We take a number of precautions while on the course, including the provision of permethrin-treated bandannas for students to wear around their ankles over long pants.
 We also require students to check themselves carefully at the end of the day.
 Should a student find a tick on him/herself, we work closely with Brown Health Services to implement a protocol that may include a preventative course of antibiotics.
 Although not required, some families may be interested in purchasing tick repellent clothing for this activity prior to the course or having their own clothing treated.
 Information can be found here: http://www.tickencounter.org/prevention/tick_repellent_clothing

 If your student experiences any flu-like symptoms, joint aches or a bulls eye rash, upon their return home, you should contact your medical provider and inform him/her that your student has been in an area where there are deer ticks that sometimes carry Lyme disease.
 We have had hundreds of student participate without any problems, but we want you to know about deer ticks and tick-bite prevention should you be unfamiliar with this information.

 Closing Day Schedule

 Please plan travel arrangements to ensure student participation in Action Plan presentations on the last day of the program-- they are a required component of the Leadership Institute.
-The program will begin at 1:00 PM at Salomon Hall 001 on the Main Green and end at approximately 2:30 PM.
+The program will begin at 1:00 PM at MacMillan 117 (Starr Auditorium) on 167 Thayer Street, and end at approximately 2:30 PM.